mbulla/kilonova_models/README.md

 # kilonova_models
-Kilonova models using POSSIS

-See Bulla 2019, MNRAS, 489, 5037 for an outline of the code.
+Kilonova models computed using POSSIS (see Bulla 2019, MNRAS, 489, 5037 for an outline of the code).

 Feel free to use these models, referecing the relevant papers (see citations.bib in each model directory)